An Accessible Experience

 With adequate prior notification, Prairie Ridge staff will make every reasonable effort to accommodate individuals with mobility impairments wishing to use the trails.

 Any “other power-driven mobility device” that an individual wishes to use must not cause damage to the trail surface and must be able to be safely operated for the volume of visitation currently at Prairie Ridge.
-For more information please contact Bonnie Eamick, Head of Prairie Ridge Ecostation, at 919.707.8880.
+For more information please contact Prairie Ridge Ecostation at 919.707.8888.